-Cocaine Distribution Defense Lawyer
+Philadelphia Cocaine Distribution + PWID Defense Lawyer

 Being charged with the possession of cocaine is a serious matter.
-Pennsylvania is especially tough on the possession and distribution of cocaine.
+Philadelphia and the state is especially tough on the possession and distribution of cocaine.
 Being arrested for the possession of cocaine can have a variety of penalties.
 These penalties often depend upon the amount of cocaine you are arrested with and what law enforcement believes you were going to do with it.
 If you or a loved one is facing a cocaine possession charge, now is the time to contact a Philadelphia cocaine defense attorney.

 Criminal lawyer Lloyd Long has years of experience defending clients facing complex felony drug charges, including serious drug-related crimes such as multi-kilo cocaine trafficking and cocaine base manufacturing.
 We have had great success defending cocaine charges in both state and federal court and have the ability to move quickly to secure our client’s defense and ensure that all legal options are available to them.
 For a free consultation about cocaine charges in Philadelphia, contact the Law Offices of Lloyd Long at (215) 302-0171 today.

-Cocaine Charges in Philadelphia
+Types of Cocaine Charges in Philadelphia

 The possession, sale, and trafficking of cocaine is illegal in Pennsylvania and every other state.
 When facing cocaine charges, it is important for the defendant to understand the difference between possession for personal use, which is called simple possession, and possession with the intent to deliver, which is sometimes abbreviated to PWID.